- Frozen Shoulder Causes Symptoms Stages Treatment

-- Tab rumalya
+- Tab Rumalya

 - Mahanarayan Tail

-- Dash mularisht.
+- Dash Moolarisht.

-- But these medicines should be taken by Doctors advice.
+- But these medicines should be taken by Doctor’s advice.

 Other Commonly Used Treatments

-It also involves controlling shoulder pain and preserving
+It also involves controlling shoulder pain and preserving the

-Some anti inflammatory medicines can help reducing pain and inflammation associated with frozen shoulder
+Some anti-inflammatory medicines can help reducing pain and inflammation associated with frozen shoulder

-With the help of physiotherapist some range of motion exercises can be practice to help is to recover as much mobility in Shoulder as possible.
+With the help of a physiotherapist some range of motion exercises can be practice to help is to recover as much mobility in Shoulder as possible.

 Surgical and other therapies

-Mostly frozen shoulder can get better on their own with in 12 to 18 months but if there is persistent symptoms can be
+Mostly frozen shoulder can get better on their own within 12 to 18 months but if there is persistent symptoms can be

 Here, under general anesthesia manipulation of the shoulder joint is done in different directions to help loosen the tightened tissue.